kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ### Solder Jumpers

 Before starting need to look at the solder jumpers on the rear of the board.
-- JP6 on the rear of the board are required be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
-You just need to solder a bridge on Pins 1&2 or 2&3
+- JP6 is required be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
+You just need to solder a bridge on Pins 1&2 (NTSC) or 2&3 (PAL)
-- Other solder jumpers on the rear of the board can be changed at any time and have reasonable default connections.
+- Other solder jumpers can be changed at any time and have reasonable default connections.
 If changing you may need to cut the existing connection

 ### Patches